HMRC has published a series of documents outlining the forthcoming ‘off-payroll’ IR35 rules for contractors working for public sector organisations.

 The 'Off Payroll' rules mean that clients (not contractors) are responsible for determining the employment status of contractors.
 Prior to this, workers themselves were responsible for this determination.

-Get started with our IR35 guides
+Get started with these IR35 guides

 - Start off with our overview of IR35 for a concise guide to the legislation.